coldfix/website/2017/01/29/vpn-box.rst

 than at system boot, which means that programs will happily communicate over the default interface until the VPN is first started.

+In fact, it would be much better to setup all static rules (i.e. everything done in the ``up()`` function except for the MASQUERADE rule) at system boot time rather than when the VPN starts.

 Virtual ethernet tunnel to network namespace
 --------------------------------------------